Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.~} We conduct experiments over three real-world datasets collected from \textit{Amazon.com} platform with varying domains and sparsity levels.
-The Amazon datasets provide user ratings and reviews on products from 29 categories.
+\textbf{Datasets.~} We conduct extensive experiments over \emph{four} real-world datasets.
+The Amazon\footnote{\url{https://nijianmo.github.io/amazon/}} datasets are collected from \textit{Amazon.com} platform with user ratings and reviews on 29 categories of products.
 In this paper, we adopt three of them to evaluate our method, namely \textit{Sports \& Outdoors}, \textit{Beauty}, as well as \textit{Toys \& Games}.
+Besides, Yelp\footnote{\url{https://www.yelp.com/dataset}} dataset contains a large number of user ratings and reviews for business recommendation.
+We follow \cite{zhou2020s3} and use transaction records between January 1, 2019 to December 31, 2019.
+Due to space limit and that the results on Yelp show similar trends with other datasets, we put the experimental results on \emph{Yelp} dataset in the Appendix.
 The detailed statistics of these datasets are presented in Table~\ref{tab:stats}.

 \textbf{Task splits.~} For rating, explanation, and review task families, we randomly split each dataset into training (80\%), validation (10\%) and testing (10\%) sets, and ensure that there is at least one instance included in the training set for each user and item.
-Specifically, we extract feature words and explanations of rating scores from review splits with the help of Sentires toolkit~\cite{SIGIR14-Sentires} and create explanation splits that are in fact a subset of the original review splits.
+To obtain the ground-truth explanations, following the natural language explanation works \cite{li2020generate,li2021personalized}, we first extract item feature words from the reviews with the help of the Sentires toolkit\footnote{\url{https://github.com/evison/Sentires}}\cite{SIGIR14-Sentires,zhang2014explicit}, and then extract the sentences from reviews that comment on one or more item feature words as users' explanation about their preference.
 In terms of sequential recommendation task family, for each user interaction sequence, the last item is used as the test data, the item before the last one is used as the validation data, and the remaining data is used for training.
-To avoid data leakage during pretraining, we follow the training split of sequential recommendation to build positive/negative items for direct recommendation task family.
+To avoid data leakage during pretraining, we follow the training split of sequential recommendation to build the training set for direct recommendation task family.